Dhineshdhinu07/inventory_app/README.md

 - To use a different database, update the `SQLALCHEMY_DATABASE_URI` in `app.py`.
 - Static assets can be customized in `static/css/style.css` and `static/js/script.js`.

+## Application Screenshots
+-You can see it in screenshots folder
+---